Khan/wonder-blocks/packages/wonder-blocks-data/components/data.md

 custom cache and then return it.

-`removeFromCache` and `removeAllFromCache` methods are also provided for removing values from the in-memory amnd custom caches.
+`removeFromCache` and `removeAllFromCache` methods are also provided for removing values from the in-memory and custom caches.

 #### Client-side behavior